Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 Things to do in Antigua Guatemala with Kids

 One of the most beautiful destinations in Guatemala, Río Dulce is often overlooked.
-This area overflows with beautiful nature, colonial history, unique culture, and fantastic food.
-This quick guide to Rio Dulce covers the best things to do, where to stay, and what to eat.
+This area overflows with nature, colonial history, unique culture, and great food.

 Castillo de San Felipe de Lara in Rio Dulce Isabel Guatemala

-If you haven’t walked along beautiful black sand beaches, you are missing out on a magical experience!
-Some of the best beaches in Guatemala are on its Pacific coasts, places of deep chill, and stunning wilderness.
-Guatemala’s beaches are full of palm trees to relax with an icy beverage on hand.
+If you have not walked along Guatemala’s black sand beaches, you are missing out on a beautiful experience.
+Some of the best beaches in Guatemala are on the Pacific coast, with volcanic sand, palm trees, and dramatic ocean views.

 Guatemala's black sand beaches in the Pacific coast